Futurice-SaferGlobe/project-epot-backend/README.md

 ### Creating a databse and collections

-Next, we need to create a database and an `operations` collection.
+Next, we need to create a database and `operations`, `connection` collections.

 ```bash
 $ yarn run bootstrap database \